piaudonn/knockknock/README.md

 Asynchronous communication is awkward and unproductive.
 I am not here to fix that problem.
 I am interested in fixing other problems though.
 So if you have Defender for Identity challenges, Sentinel problems, authentication errors...
 I want to fix those ❤️‍🔥

 🗒️ PS.
-I fully understand and respect the people who want to opposite of that, and embrace the "nohello" philosophy.
+I fully understand and respect the people who want the opposite of that, and embrace the "nohello" philosophy.
 I have found it a bit intimidating sometimes.
 But eh 🤷‍♂️